 An offset account is a deposit account that is linked to your home loan, and allows you to "offset" any savings you have against your mortgage interest.
 You will not earn interest on your savings in your offset account.
 However, the opportunity is there to pay less interest on your home loan.

-There are two main types of offset account:
+The two main types of offset accounts.

 The higher the percentage of your offset account, the more you will save on interest.

-- If you are disciplined about paying off your credit card debt in full before the interest-free period runs out, you may consider using a credit card with up to 55 days interest free period like our Defence Bank Foundation Credit Card.
+- If you are disciplined about paying off your credit card debt in full before the interest-free period runs out, you may consider using a credit card with up to 55 days interest-free period like our Defence Bank Foundation Credit Card.
 The interest-free period allows you to keep as much of your pay and any other savings or earnings, for as long as possible to maximise your offset balances.

 Important note: This information is of a general nature and is not intended to be relied on by you as advice in any particular matter.
 You should contact us at Defence Bank to discuss how this information may apply to your circumstances.